Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 reduction. `entropy_cr_random` accepts
 one through 512 requested bytes, rounds its internal generation length to a 32-byte boundary, and writes only the requested prefix.
-Missing, malformed, future, older-than-one-ledger, or below-tier entropy makes either draw return `TOO_LITTLE_ENTROPY`; invalid arguments retain their specific Hook API error, and `entropy_cr_random` performs no output write on an entropy failure.
+Missing, malformed, future, out-of-date for the execution view, or below-tier entropy makes either draw return `TOO_LITTLE_ENTROPY`; invalid arguments retain their specific Hook API error, and `entropy_cr_random` performs no output write on an entropy failure.